AbstractUmbra/is_even/README.md

 # Is Even

-A small, asynchronous and intelligent API to tell you if a provided integer is even, or not!
+A blazingly � fast � API to check whether a number is even or not!

-This is currently running [here](https://is-even.fly.dev/12).
+This is currently running [here](https://is-even.abstractumbra.dev/12).

 A typical API response will be the following format: